Frequently Asked Questions

 Collective members are responsible for keeping the program going.
 They have access to the space and at least one collective member is always staffing a worknight.
 They handle the finances and vote on decisions at our monthly meetings.
 They’re writing this website right now.
 They used to be regular volunteers!

 Volunteers and collective members both wrap packages and conduct all the worknight tasks.
 Both are equally important to keep the project going.
 People who volunteer with us are welcome to assume as much responsibility as they desire, and we encourage people to be involved as much as possible.
 We recommend that people be realistic about the level of commitment that they can handle.
+Unfortunately we are closed to volunteers at this time.